1. Purpose of policy

 2. Policy scope and application

-2.1 This policy applies to all undergraduate and postgraduate coursework programs and courses, with a particular focus on program and course design, assessment methods, and to the student achievement of learning outcomes.
+2.1 This policy applies to all undergraduate and postgraduate coursework programs and courses, with a particular focus on program and course design, assessment methods and student performance data.

 2.2 This policy does not apply to national benchmarking activity undertaken by the Strategic Information and Analysis Unit.